From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 Yes, even sexy ones!

-This goes hand and hand with sleep orgasms!
+This goes hand in hand with sleep org*sms!

 Due to the high hormone fluctuations and increased blood flow to the genitals, we can have some seriously steamy sex dreams while pregnant!